zextras/tech-doc/source/_includes/_installation/step-bootstrap.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-Once all packages have been installed and the PostgreSQL user and database for |file| have been setup, use the following command to configure and launch |product|.
+Once all packages have been installed, use the following command to configure and launch |product|.

 .. code:: console